-If there are two important moments in a year for the wineries; the first one is the commencement of the harvest and the second is the end!
-The wineries usually celebrate one of these important moments, and share it with their employees and/or consumers.
+If there are two important moments in a year for the wineries; the first one would be the commencement of the harvest and the second, the end.
+Most wineries celebrate one of these important moments, and share it with their employees and consumers.

-On August 13th, I went to Harvest Party of Inglenook winery, which is located in Rutherford and owned by Francis Ford Coppola.
-The party started at 19:00; perfect time to enjoy the view of the vineyard with the hills under the pink sky.
-As we arrived, we received the most important things: wine glasses!
-And after a couple steps, our glasses were filled with Sauvignon Blanc wine of Inglenook.
+On August 13th, we had the Harvest Party of Inglenook winery, which is located in Rutherford and owned by Francis Ford Coppola.
+The party started at 7 pm, perfect time to enjoy the view of the vineyard with the hills under the pink sky.
+We received our wine glasses at the entrance and after a couple steps, they were filled with Sauvignon Blanc wine from Inglenook.

-The light bulbs were hanged up all over the garden for decoration, and that was enough to show the natural beauty of the garden and the winery.
-On the two sides of the pool, they light fires which illuminated and heated the night.
+The light bulbs were hung up all over the garden for decoration, and that was enough to show the natural beauty of the garden and the winery.
+On the two sides of the pool, they lit fires which illuminated and heated the night.

 - Devil’s Gulch Heritage Pig